 Chanel ballet flat

-Ballet flats will always be a wardrobe staple but add a pair of interlocking Cs and you venture into try style classic territory.
+Ballet flats will always be a wardrobe staple but add a pair of interlocking Cs and you venture into truly classic style territory.
 Whilst they’re not the type of shoe that you’d wear daily to run errands (they’re definitely a bit more special than your average ballet flat) they are an easy and stylish footwear option for those days when you just want to take a casual look up a notch.
-A close runner up in the shoe departmet would be the classic Gucci horsebit loafer.
-Over 60 years on and it’s still going strong.
+A close runner up in the shoe department would be the classic Gucci horsebit loafer.
+Almost 70 years on and it’s still going strong.